jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-03.md

 will be the common difference: by means of which we may write the whole progression.

-**408.** Suppose, for example, that we have an increasing arithmetical progression of nine terms, whose first is 2 and last 26, and that it is required to find the difference.
-We must subtract the first term 2 from the last 26, and divide the remainder, which is 24, by 9-1, that is, by 8; the quotient 3 will be equal to the difference required, and the whole progression will be:
+<span class="art">408</span> Suppose, for example, that we have an increasing
+arithmetical progression of nine terms, whose first is 2 and last 26, and that it is required to find the difference.
+We must subtract the first term 2 from the last 26, and divide the remainder, which is 24, by 9 - 1, that is, by 8; the quotient 3 will be equal to the difference required, and the whole progression will be:

 <table>